fnproject/fdk-java/README.md

 ## 8. Where do I go from here?

 Learn more about the `fn` Java FDK by reading the next tutorials in the series.
-Check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the `fn` Java FDK.
+Also check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the `fn` Java FDK.

 ### Configuring your function